ajsween/defender-db-simulated-attacks/SecurityTests/README.md

 # Security Testing Scripts

-This folder contains scripts designed to test the security posture of the deployed SQL Managed Instance and validate that Defender for Database is properly configured and functioning.
+This folder contains scripts designed to test the security posture of the deployed SQL Managed Instance and validate that Defender for Database is properly configure# 3.
+Create sensitive data for CSPM testing
+./create-sensitive-data.sh --host [YOUR-SQL-MI-FQDN] --password 'YourPassword'and functioning.

 ## Quick Start